dsoumay/photon/content/en/docs/installation-guide/run-photon-on-raspberry-pi/enabling-RPi-interfaces-using-devicetree.md

 weight: 3
 ---

-Photon OS RPI images from Photon 4.0 has Device Tree Overlay support.
+Photon OS RPI images from Photon OS has Device Tree Overlay support.
 And these images have compiled Overlays to enable/disable Rpi Interface.
 Perform the following:

 **SPI Interface**:
 Execute following commands to enable SPI Interface: